Key Takeaways

 What is DKIM Key Rotation?

-DKIM key rotation refers to the process of changing the DKIM keys periodically.
+DKIM key rotation is the process of periodically changing DKIM keys.
 This action requires changing the entire DKIM key or a particular attribute of the DKIM key.
-This particular attribute is the “p=” tag, which signifies the public key.
+This particular attribute is the ‘p = tag’, which signifies the public key.
 This public key is a combination of alphabets, numbers, and symbols which is recorded in DNS.
-The modification of the public key tag can also involve the modification of the key type.
+Modifying the public key tag may also involve changing the key type.

 How Does DKIM Key Rotation Prevent DKIM Vulnerability?

-When a network administrator of an organization keeps the DKIM key unchanged for a long time, a threat actor who gets illegal access to the database can steal it.
-There is an additional security practice that prevents data theft called ‘storage encryption’.
-But if somehow the cybercriminal gets access to the DKIM key, then it’s just a matter of time before the whole email domain server is compromised.
+When a network administrator of an organisation keeps the DKIM key unchanged for a long time, a threat actor who gets illegal access to the database can steal it.
+There is an additional security practice, called storage encryption, that prevents data theft.
+But if the cybercriminal somehow gains access to the DKIM key, it is just a matter of time before the entire email domain server is compromised.
 This element is referred to as “vulnerability” in DKIM.

 Book a Free Demo Call with Our People Security Expert

-As a resolution measure, an organization must carry out the action of DKIM key rotation to make sure that their domain is not vulnerable.
-Along with that, it also makes sure that signatures are updated, enhancing the deliverability rate of emails.
+As a resolution measure, an organisation must rotate DKIM keys to ensure its domain is not vulnerable.
+Additionally, it ensures signatures are updated, enhancing email deliverability.

-It is extremely important to rotate DKIM keys as it is the first step to mitigating risks on the DNS.
-It incorporates best practices of cybersecurity awareness and implementation, primarily focused on enhancing email security and defense against attacks on the domain servers.
+It is extremely important to rotate DKIM keys, as this is the first step in mitigating DNS-related risks.
+It incorporates best practices in cybersecurity awareness and implementation, primarily focused on enhancing email security and defending the domain servers against attacks.

-Regular key rotation practice can reduce the risk of compromise of active public keys.
+Regular DKIM key rotation can reduce the risk of compromise of active public keys.
 The threat actors can get access to the keys during a data breach.
-Key Rotation will eradicate the possibility of stolen keys being used by cyber attackers.
+Rotating DKIM keys will eradicate the possibility of stolen keys being used by cyber attackers.

 There are multiple aspects and methods of rotating DKIM keys.
 So, there are primarily two aspects – automated and manual.
-The notion of setting DKIM is to make sure that the public key of the domain and private keys of each mail are appropriately paired.
-So, setting the DKIM key is the most important element and it must be done carefully.
+The purpose of DKIM is to ensure that each email’s private key is properly paired with the domain’s public key.
+So, setting the DKIM key is the most important element, and it must be done carefully.
 Read more about how to configure DKIM using best practices to avoid any mistakes.

 Methods of Key Rotation

-The process of key rotation involves the allocation of public keys on the DNS of a particular domain.
-This public key is then paired with a private key which is specific to the sender’s email.
-This is commonly known as digitally signing the emails and email service provider.
+The process of key rotation involves assigning public keys to the DNS records of a particular domain.
+This public key is paired with a private key specific to the sender’s email address.
+This is commonly known as digitally signing the emails and the email service provider.

-The most simple method of carrying out the key rotation is manual, where a user has to change the public manually and then paste it into DNS.
+The simplest method of key rotation is manual, where a user changes the public key and then pastes it into the DNS.
 There are some disadvantages to this method, which are discussed in the next section.

 CNAME

-CNAME refers to a canonical name that is stored in the form of a record, where one domain is mapped with another.
-So, sometimes an organization’s administrator delegates a vendor to use CNAME.
+CNAME refers to a canonical name that is stored in the form of a record, where one domain is mapped to another.
+Sometimes an organisation’s administrator delegates a vendor to use CNAME.
 The CNAMEs are under the control of a particular vendor.
-It means if domain owners need to remove an authorization, then they simply remove CNAME.
+It means that if domain owners need to revoke an authorisation, they simply remove the CNAME record.

-The main disadvantage of using CNAME-based delegation is that there is a possibility of allocating multiple DKIM keys, where each of them is based on a particular CNAME.
-The vendor has the responsibility to rotate that particular DKIM key through that CNAME.
+The main disadvantage of using CNAME-based delegation is the possibility of allocating multiple DKIM keys, each based on a particular CNAME.
+The vendor is responsible for rotating DKIM keys via that CNAME.
 When configured, the vendor has the authority to rotate keys without even notifying the domain owner.
-And this becomes disadvantageous and in some cases problematic for email domain owners.
+This becomes disadvantageous and, in some cases, problematic for email domain owners.

 Subdomain Delegation

-Subdomain delegation is the simplest method of key rotation for organizations or domain owners.
-In this method, an external vendor is hired for handling the responsibility of DKIM key management.
-The domain owners do not handle DKIM themselves, and rather assign a dedicated subdomain, which sends emails on the behalf of the domain.
+Subdomain delegation is the simplest method for organisations to handle DKIM key rotation.
+In this method, an external vendor is hired to manage DKIM keys.
+The domain owners do not handle DKIM themselves; instead, they assign a dedicated subdomain that sends emails on behalf of the domain.

-The vendor assigned by the domain owners also handles the responsibility of key rotation.
-Although, the domain owner can take back the administration whenever they want and the vendor will no longer be allowed to carry out DKIM management.
+The vendor assigned by the domain owners also handles DKIM key rotation.
+The domain owner can regain control of the administration at any time, and the vendor will no longer be allowed to manage DKIM.

 Manual Process of Rotation Should be Avoided

-The process of key generation manually requires a tool, then that key is manually copied and pasted into DNS.
-So, there is a possibility that mishandling or error can occur.
-That’s why the manual process is disregarded for setting DKIM or specifically key pair.
+The process of manually generating a key requires a tool, and the key is then copied and pasted into the DNS.
+There is a possibility of mishandling or error.
+That is why the manual process is disregarded for setting DKIM or, specifically, key pairs.

 Automatic DKIM Key Rotation

-The email service provider can provide the facility of automatic key rotation, which saves additional time for troubleshooting and fixing the errors.
-There are some email marketing companies that provide email securing services.
+The email service provider can offer automatic DKIM key rotation, saving additional time troubleshooting and fixing errors.
+Some email marketing companies offer email security services.
+This is the recommended approach if your provider supports it.

-- Expiration Time: Every DKIM signature must have an expiration time that should be greater than the rotation time.
+- Expiration Time: Every DKIM signature must have an expiration time that is greater than the rotation time.

-- Rotation Frequency: Every DKIM key must be rotated within a year in general.
-Additionally, based on the risks involved and the feasibility of the organization, its frequency should increase.
+- Rotation Frequency: DKIM keys should be rotated within a year, in general.
+Additionally, given the risks involved and the organisation’s feasibility, its frequency should increase.

-- Test: For a shorter period, the “t=y” tag pair should be used for testing the emails with the DKIM signature.
+- Test: For a shorter period, use the “t=y” tag pair to test emails with DKIM signatures.

-- Monitoring: In addition to DKIM, DMARC policy should be implemented to monitor whether the emails are signed or not.
-For that DMARC policy should be set to “p=none”.
+- Monitoring: In addition to DKIM, DMARC policy should be implemented to verify whether emails are signed.
+For that, the DMARC policy should be set to “p=none”.

-The choice of frequency for key rotation depends on the extent of the business.
-Every business has its own risk level according to which it administers its activities for network and domain security.
+The frequency of DKIM key rotation depends on the size of the business.
+Every business has its own risk level, which determines how it manages its network and domain security.

-Generally, it is advised to rotate DKIM keys three to four times a year.
-One can also choose a higher frequency of rotation.
-For financial and banking institutions, DKIM key rotation should be carried out on a monthly basis.
+It is generally advised to rotate DKIM keys three to four times a year.
+A higher frequency is also an option.
+For financial and banking institutions, DKIM key rotation should be performed monthly.

 The notion of frequency is also dependent on the complexities of the email programs or servers.
-Some organizations that belong to financial institutions can also choose to decrease the frequency of key rotation because of the complexities of the organization’s domain server.
+Some financial institutions can also choose to decrease the frequency of DKIM key rotation due to the complexity of their domain servers.

 Timeflow of Key Rotation

-There are two formats of the public key- 1024-bit and 2048-bit.
-Initially, at least a 1024-bit public key is allocated to a domain.
-Then, a selector is used to identify the key and two separate public-private key pairs are defined.
+There are two formats of the public key: 1024-bit and 2048-bit.
+Initially, a domain is assigned a public key with at least 1024 bits.
+Then, a selector is used to identify the key, and two separate public-private key pairs are defined.
 The two public parts of the pairs (namely, Public Key1 and Public Key2) are updated in the DNS.

 After initially implementing DKIM, the emails are signed using private key 1.
-After a certain period (which can be 3 or 4 months based on the policy of the organization), key rotation takes place.
-At first, another public key is generated (Public Key3) and stored in DNS.
+After a certain period (typically 3 or 4 months, depending on the organisation’s policy), key rotation occurs.
+First, another public key (Public Key3) is generated and stored in DNS.
 Then, all the emails are signed with private key 2.

-Similarly, generalizing the above process at nth key.
-Let’s say, at the time of key rotation, a key pair is generated of at least 1024-bit for the nth designation.
-A public key of Key(n) is stored at DNS.
+Similarly, generalising the above process to the nth key.
+Let’s say, at the time of key rotation, a key pair is generated of at least 1024 bits for the nth designation.
+A public key of Key(n) is stored at the DNS.
 At this point, all the emails are signed using a private key of (n-1)th designation.
-Then, the public key of (n-3)th designation is discarded from the DNS and the public-private key pair (n-2) will be valid for older emails.
-This rotation process keeps repeating for every n = n+1.
+Then, the public key of the (n-3)th designation is discarded from the DNS, and the public-private key pair (n-2) will be valid for older emails.
+This rotation process repeats for every n = n + 1.

 For more clarification, consider the following image.